p-morris/LightingKit/README.md

 ```
 ## Setting up new lights

-If a light has never been added to HomeKit, then you will have to add it before you can control it.
+If a light has never been added to HomeKit, then it will have to be added and set up before you can control it with LightingKit.

 Adding a `Light` to HomeKit involves two simple steps: searching for new lights, and then adding them to a room.

 ### 1) Searching for lights to set up

-Simple set the `searchDelegate` property of your `LightingKit` object, and then start the search:
+Set the `searchDelegate` property of your `LightingKit` object, and then start the search:

 ```
 kit.searchDelegate = self